infinum/frontend-handbook/React/Recipes/Error Handling.md

 Handling errors is really important for any production ready app.
 By proper handling of error we can prevent degradation of user experience in production.
-Hopefully React gave use the right tool for this job, and it's called [Error Boundary](https://reactjs.org/docs/error-boundaries.html)
+Luckily,  React gave use the right tool for this job, and it's called [Error Boundary](https://reactjs.org/docs/error-boundaries.html)

 ## Used modules